DIGImend/digimend-kernel-drivers/README.md

 the driver and the associated rebinding script run "make install" as root in the same directory.

-After that (re-)plugging the tablet should be sufficient to make it work.
+If you run a v3.11 or later kernel you will need to unload the mainline driver with a "rmmod hid-huion" command so this driver can be loaded, first time you use the tablet.
+Then, (re-)plugging the tablet should be sufficient to make it work.